Skoda Fabia Estate (2015-2021) Review

 This is where the Skoda Fabia Estate excels and why you will buy it.
 Whether you need to carry the family dog in palatial comfort, pack all the kids’ holiday gear or just cart about plenty of stuff, this Skoda has you sorted.

-It’s also very good at covering long distances thanks to good refinement and comfort, though we’d steer clear of the least powerful engines to make the drive easier on your ears.
-Seat comfort is another plus point, and even if the cabin materials look a bit plain they are hard wearing.
+It was also very good at covering long distances thanks to good refinement and comfort, though we’d steer clear of the least powerful engines to make the drive easier on your ears.
+Seat comfort is another plus point, and even if the cabin materials look a bit plain, they are hard wearing.

-As a wagon that many will cover big mileages in, including company drivers, the diesel-engined Skoda Fabia Estate made a lot of sense when it was available.
-Used buyers may well take this route, but for newer customers it’s a decision between the two 1.0-litre petrol engines available.
+As a wagon many will cover big mileages in, the diesel-engined Skoda Fabia Estate made a lot of sense when available.

-Wisely, Skoda does not offer the 60PS 1.0 MPI non-turbo engine in the Estate as it would just be too sluggish when the Skoda Fabia wagon was loaded up.
-That leaves you to choose from the 1.0-litre MPI 75PS unit, either of the 1.0-litre TSI options with 95PS or 110PS, the 110PS 1.2 TSI (which comes with the DSG automatic only), or on earlier cars a 1.4-litre TDI in 105PS or 90PS versions.
+Wisely, Skoda didn't offer the 60PS 1.0 MPI non-turbo engine in the Estate as it would be too sluggish when loaded up.
+That left you to choose from the 1.0-litre MPI 75PS unit, either of the 1.0-litre TSI options with 95PS or 110PS, the 110PS 1.2 TSI (which comes with the DSG automatic only), or on earlier cars, a 1.4-litre TDI in 105PS or 90PS.
 Our preference is the 110PS 1.0-litre TSI petrol as it gives you more in reserve when driving on the motorway.

-There’s a range of five trims to select from when buying a Skoda Fabia Estate.
-We’d skip the S as it’s missing some kit we reckon is essential nowadays and head for the SE that has air conditioning, rear parking sensors and roof rails.
-Or, if you want something plusher, the SE L has climate control, keyless ignition, and sat-nav with its 6.5-inch infotainment screen.
+There were five trims to select from when buying a Skoda Fabia Estate.
+We’d skip the S as it’s missing some kit we reckon is essential nowadays and head for the SE, which had air conditioning, rear parking sensors and roof rails.
+Or, if you want something plusher, the SE L had climate control, keyless ignition, and sat-nav with its 6.5-inch infotainment screen.

-The only contender to the Skoda Fabia Estate in the small wagon sector is the Dacia Logan MCV.
-With engines and running gear lifted from Renault, the Logan MCV is decent to drive but nowhere near as refined as the Skoda and not as refined on longer trips.
+The Dacia Logan MCV was the Fabia Estate's contender.
+With engines and running gear lifted from Renault, the Logan MCV was decent to drive but nowhere near as refined as the Skoda and not as refined on longer trips.
+The Logan has since been dropped, but the Dacia Jogger's the next best thing.
+It has a decent boot and seven seats.

-For other alternatives, you’ll need to look to the used market for the likes of the SEAT Ibiza ST that is practical but not as roomy as the Skoda.
-Others include Skoda's own Rapid Spaceback.
+For other alternatives, you’ll need to look to the used market such as the practical but not as roomy SEAT Ibiza ST. Others include Skoda's own Rapid Spaceback.

 Comfort and design: Skoda Fabia Estate interior